 Conversely, the apocrine glands, present throughout the animal kingdom, are odoriferous and have an important sexual role in animals but which remains to be proven in humans.

-To give you an idea of the importance of the presence of these glands, about three million eccrine glands are distributed on the surface of the body, with an over representation at the level of the extremities of the limbs (palms of the hands and soles of the feet). , in the armpits but will not be present in the anal, oral and genital area.
+To give you an idea of the importance of the presence of these glands, about three million eccrine glands are distributed on the surface of the body, with an overrepresentation at the extremities of the limbs (palms of the hands and soles of the feet). , in the armpits but will not be present in the anal, oral and genital area.

 What causes our sweating to increase?

-An increase in the secretion of sweat by the eccrine glands can be found in different cases:
+An increase in sweat secretion by the eccrine glands can be found in different cases:

 In the event of a significant emotional state (fear, stress, etc.)